Purab Kohli

 Purab Kohli is an Indian actor, model and former video jockey.
+He has won the Filmfare Special Jury Award for Rock On!!

 Career

 Television

 Kohli started his career as an actor with the 1998 television show Hip Hip Hurray on Zee TV and earned recognition through video jockeying on Channel V. He then hosted the travel show Gone India where he toured India on budget trips.

 In 2005, he appeared in an episode of the TV fantasy sitcom Shararat, as the genius science student Dhumketu.

 In 2010 he anchored the Zee TV music talent hunt Sa Re Ga Ma Pa Singing Superstar.
 In 2011, he was lead in the first season of Life Mein Ek Baar a television show on Fox Traveller.
 In 2013, he hosted the show Terra Quiz on National Geographic Channel.

 He has also featured in television ads for Colgate, Pizza Hut, Compaq Presario, Amaron Batteries and Castrol.

 In 2014, he became one of the contestants in season 7 of the reality TV show Jhalak Dikhhla Jaa.

 Kohli had a key supporting role in Sense8 a series on Netflix by The Wachowskis with the finale premiering in June 2018.